 414 W. 46th St., nr.
 Ninth Ave.; 212-399-0006

 The Theater District’s 414 Hotel is something of an anomaly.
-It’s a quirky and inexpensive boutique hotel carved out of two historical townhouses separated by a charming, internal courtyard in the middle of the area’s flashing lights, high-rises, and pricey hotels.
+It’s a quirky and inexpensive boutique hotel carved from two historical townhouses separated by a charming, internal courtyard in the middle of the area’s flashing lights, high-rises, and truly pricey hotels.

 2178 Broadway, at 77th St.; 212-362-1100